Salai-Pragadeshwaran/CMOS-analog-multiplier/README.md

   Fig. 2: MOS Gilbert Cell
 </p>

+Voltage Vx determines the tail current for each of the differential pairs stacked above (M3-M4 and M5-M6).
+Differential current in M3-M4 and M5-M6 is determined by the input voltage signal Vy.
+Currents of M3 and M5 are summed up to produce I1 and currents of M4 and M6 are summed up to produce I2.
+The differential current (I1-I2) is therefore made a function of both Vx and Vy (approximated as the scaled product of Vx and Vy under small signal conditions).
+This current can then be passed into a pair of resistors to sense them as a differential voltage.

 # Attenuator:

 A PMOS transistor in the common source configuration with a diode connected NMOS transistor can be used either as an amplifier or attenuator by appropriately varying the device aspect ratio.
 The configuration is followed by a NMOS source follower.